AumitLeon/markdown_html_converter/CONTRIBUTING.md

-# Contributing to the Module-Starter Project
+# Contributing to the Markdown to HTML Converter Project

 👍🎉 First off, thanks for taking the time to contribute! 🎉👍

-If you're looking for a place to start, check out our [open issues](https://github.com/AumitLeon/module_starter_cli/issues) -- this is where open issues with the project will be posted.
+If you're looking for a place to start, check out our [open issues](https://github.com/AumitLeon/markdown_html_converter/issues) -- this is where open issues with the project will be posted.

 Looking to just get your feet wet?
 Checkout issues tagged with [documentation](https://github.com/AumitLeon/module_starter_cli/issues?q=is%3Aopen+is%3Aissue+label%3Adocumentation) or [good first issue](https://github.com/AumitLeon/module_starter_cli/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) (these will often be easier tasks that won't require as much knowledge of the project).